 - This module can substitute Calculus and Linear Algebra II after consulting academic advisor. - Methods of this course are applied in the module Mathematical Modeling. - The second-semester module Linear Algebra provides a more rigorous and more abstract treatment of some of the notions discussed in this module.

-Duration: (120min) Weight: 100 %
+Assessment Type: Written examination Duration: (120min) Weight: 100 %

 8.1.3 Probability and Random Processes